remomueller/documentation/windows/190-miscellaneous.md

-### 191 Bcrypt-Ruby Error
+### 191 Bcrypt Error

-If you get the warning `cannot load such file -- 2.0/bcrypt_ext` when running `bundle exec rake`, then you need to reinstall bcrypt-ruby
+If you get the warning `cannot load such file -- 2.0/bcrypt_ext` when running `bundle exec rake`, then you need to reinstall bcrypt

 ```
 gem uninstall bcrypt